afsc-assessments/ebswp_2023/doc/EBSpollock.md

 of pollock in other target fisheries is more than double the bycatch of other target species (e.g., Pacific cod) in the pollock fishery.

+As noted above, the 2019 B-season suggested that the fishery was dispersed and experienced relatively low catch rates compared to recent years.
+Also, an approach to computing fleet dispersion (the relative distance or spread of the fishery in space) was developed and indicated that while the A-season was the most intensely concentrated for the fleet during this season (since 2000), the B-season indicated the most dispersed fishing activity over the same period (Fig \ref{fig:fleet_dispersal}).

 ## Management measures
 The EBS pollock stock is managed by NMFS regulations that provide limits on seasonal catch.
 The NMFS observer program data provide near real-time statistics during the season and vessels operate within well-defined limits.